Heliothon/heliothon-website/content/articles/tjstar.md

 date: "2025-05-21"
 ---

-***Last updated May 23, 2025***
+***Last updated June 2, 2025***
 <br></br>

 Hello!

 <br></br>
 If you are here that means you are interested in learning more about Heliothon, a project where we try to design and develop a versatile AI chip that would be available for computers alike.
+The research project has also sparked a concept of a decentralized compute mesh, which allows for the distribution of AI workloads across multiple devices, making it possible to run complex AI models on low-cost hardware.
 <br></br>

 The project officially began on August 21st, 2024, with the inception of a senior research project named "Optimizing AI Workloads in Linux-based Heterogeneous Systems."
 The research project was then presented to a group of high school students during TJHSST's research symposium called tjSTAR on May 21st, 2025, where the author, Sami Elsayed, first presented the idea of designing and building a AI computer chip for versatility and efficiency.